 Our first daughter was born in 2008.
 The following year we received a $1,000 child tax credit from the government.
 We took that money and opened a UTMA (Uniform Transfer to Minors Act) account for college.
 We went with a UTMA account instead of an ESA (Educational Savings Account) or a 529 plan.
 ESAs and 529 plans have restrictions that the money must be spent on education.
 If the money is not spent on education then back Federal and state income taxes must be paid.
 If our kids are able to get scholarships then we will have to deal with that tax headache.
 With the UTMA account, the first $1,100 of dividend / capital gains income is tax free each year (as of 2019), and the amount between $1,100 and $2,200 is taxed at 10%.
 This income can be reported to the IRS using Form 8814.
 Each year we buy investments using their child tax credit and attempt to sell investments to realize a gain between $1,100 and $2,200 for each child.
 If any taxes are due from the previous year, it comes out of their next child tax credit.

-To illustrate the time value of money and power of compounding, if you start investing $1,000 per year ($83 per month) at 8% return for your child when they are born and they continue until age 64, they will amass $1.7 million.
+To illustrate the time value of money and power of compounding, if you start investing $1,000 per year ($83 per month) at 8% return for your child when they are born and they continue saving $1,000 per year until age 64, they will accumulate over $1.7 million.
 The child tax credit in 2019 was $2,000 per child.
 If you want to try different numbers for your calculations, you can use our Retirement Calculator.